CloudCannon/urban-jekyll-bookshop-template/README.md

 ## Editing

-Hydra is already optimised for adding, updating and removing pages, and components in CloudCannon.
+Urban is already optimised for adding, updating and removing pages, and components in CloudCannon.

 ### Posts